-To evaluate the matching performance we first compute the following metrics: correct matching ($\text{CM}$, correctly matching two strawberries), mismatching ($\text{MM}$, correctly detecting a strawberry as a matching one but relating it with the wrong corresponding strawberry), false matching ($\text{FM}$, incorrectly labeling a no-matching strawberry with a strawberry), true negative ($\text{TN}$, correctly labeling a strawberry with the no-match label), and false negative ($\text{FN}$, incorrectly labeling a matching strawberry with the no-match label).
+To evaluate matching performance, we first compute the following metrics: correct matching ($\text{CM}$, correctly matching two strawberries), mismatching ($\text{MM}$, correctly detecting a strawberry as a matching one but relating it with the wrong corresponding strawberry), false matching ($\text{FM}$, incorrectly labeling a no-matching strawberry with a strawberry), true negative ($\text{TN}$, correctly labeling a strawberry with the no-match label), and false negative ($\text{FN}$, incorrectly labeling a matching strawberry with the no-match label).
 Based on these, we calculate the following scores:

-The standard $\text{F1}$ score measures the goodness of the predictive capacity of a model, but it only focuses on the positive class.
+The standard $\text{F1}$ score measures the goodness of the predictive capacity of a model, but focuses only on the positive class.
 By averaging the~F1\textsubscript{p} and~F1\textsubscript{n} scores in~\eqref{mf1}, we get an indicator for both, $\text{mF1}$.

 In our experiments, we trained the re-identification module to maximize the $\text{mF1}$ score in the validation set, in order to balance performance between correct matching and correct no-match predictions.